-When looking for sheer transactional muscle, clients should look no further than Pérez Alati, Grondona, Benites & Arntsen (PAGBAM).
-The firm has one of Argentina’s top-tier offerings, making it an attractive partner for foreign companies doing business in the country.
+Pérez Alati, Grondona, Benites & Arntsen (PAGBAM) has one of Argentina’s top-tier transactional offerings, making it an attractive partner for foreign companies doing business in the country.
 If this were not enough, it made waves in 2020 when it reached an integration agreement with Chilean outfit Schwencke & Cía – now PAGBAM Schwencke Chile – in what is thought to be a first for an Argentine law firm.

-The tie-up is a testament to the demand for the firm’s services outside of Argentina.
-While the integration might seem unusual for some, management says the driver was to add value for its clients by providing seamless service in Chile.
+The tie-up is indicative of the demand for the firm’s services outside of Argentina.
+PAGBAM says the driver behind the move was to add value for its clients by providing seamless service in Chile.
 Some of PAGBAM’s biggest clients, such as Falabella and Cencosud, are Chilean brands that have settled in Argentina over the years.

-Research by LACCA (the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer) into ‘Who Represents Latin America’s Biggest Companies’ shows PAGBAM to be the second most popular firm in Argentina among major corporates in the region.
-It represents 12 of the approximately 100 largest companies in Latin America.
-Some of the firm’s biggest clients are Google, United Airlines, Molinos Río de la Plata, Grupo Phoenix and Louis Dreyfus Company.
+Research by the Latin American Corporate Counsel Association (LACCA), which is affiliated to Latin Lawyer, into ‘Who Represents Latin America’s Biggest Companies’ shows PAGBAM to be the most popular firm in Argentina among major corporates in the region.
+It represents 17 of the approximately 100 largest companies in Latin America.

-Other changes are designed to underpin PAGBAM’s professionalisation.
-The firm invested in software for billing, accounting and document management over the past few years.
-It is also working on improving gender diversity among its ranks and has implemented generous maternity and paternity leave policies.
+PAGBAM has invested in software for billing, accounting and document management over the past few years, while also redesigning its office space to promote a more ‘collaborative’ work environment.
+It is also working on improving gender diversity among its ranks and has implemented generous maternity and parental leave policies.

 PAGBAM has established offices in Buenos Aires and New York.
 It has extended its presence to Chile, via PAGBAM Schwencke Chile, and since 2021, to the oil and gas-rich Argentine province Neuquén, with a non-exclusive association with local firm Brillo Abogados.